gardener/gardener/docs/proposals/29-autoscaling-storage-volumes.md

 3. `pvc-autoscaler` enters fault loop, due to driving metrics signal unavailable
 4. At this point, autoscaling seizes for all PVs on the seed

-To mitigate the risk of such failure, a larger initial storage request is used for `prometheus-cache` - 6Gi.
-It offers a 1Gi headroom over the 5Gi storage retention limit, configured on `prometheus-cache`.
+To mitigate the risk of such failure, a minimum free space threshold of 1Gi will be used for `prometheus-cache`.
 Field data suggests 1Gi should suffice to accommodate the occasional usage spikes which exceed the data retention limit.

 #### Latency
 The pipeline which propagates the volume metrics, driving `pvc-autoscaler`, is as follows: